workfloworchestrator/orchestrator-core/docs/getting-started/development.md

 To add features to the repository follow the following procedure to setup a working development environment.

 ### Installation (Development)
-Install the project and its dependancies to develop on the code.
+Install the project and its dependencies to develop on the code.

 #### Step 1 - install flit:
 ``` shell